epfl-ada/ada-2024-project-lesfraisestagada/README.md

 Wikispeedia.
 Are people playing Wikispeedia more likely to click on articles linked to Western countries?
 What are the most used articles in Wikispeedia paths?
 Are there unconscious biases in the way players choose their paths in Wikispeedia?
 Do they tend to follow paths that connect articles from Western countries?
 If yes, why?
 Is it because Wikipedia contains a larger proportion of articles about Western culture, or are the players themselves biased?

+By answering those questions we will uncover some of the cultural biases that are deeply interspered into modern Internet.
+The data we are working with is part of the Wikipedia from 2007, containing 4604 articles on very diverse subjects.
+The biases, if biases we find, will be biases that apply to 2007 and Wikipedia, as well as the Internet in general, has likely become more inclusive in terms of smaller countries in more recent years.

+## Data

 ## Research questions
 1. Are there cultural biases intrinsic to the Wikipedia graph?